Well-posedness and global attractor for wave equation with nonlinear damping and super-cubic nonlinearity: Global attractor

-\begin{lemma}[Asymptotic compactness] Let the assumptions of Theorem \ref{weak} hold.
-Then the semigroup associated with \eqref{eq1} is asymptotically compact, that is for every sequence $\{z_n\}^{\infty}_{n=1}\subset \mathscr{B}_0$, and every sequence of times $t_n\to \infty$, there exists a subsequence $\{n_k\}$ such that
+We now prove the asymptotic compactness using the energy medthod(see, e.g., \cite{ball04,mrw98}). \begin{lemma}[Asymptotic compactness] Let the assumptions of Theorem \ref{weak} hold.
+Then the semigroup associated with \eqref{eq1} is asymptotically compact, that is, for every sequence $\{z_n\}^{\infty}_{n=1}\subset \mathscr{B}_0$, and every sequence of times $t_n\to \infty$, there exists a subsequence $\{n_k\}$ such that